 Describe who or what is there

 Is it a picture of a dog?
-Is it a picture of SpongeBob?
-Is it a picture of a gallon of milk?
+Or is it a picture of SpongeBob?
+Maybe it is a picture of a gallon of milk?
 As a screen reader user, I won’t know unless you tell me.
-Give a brief description of the subject, but don’t go into a large amount of detail, since most people with vision impairments have visual references for objects and characters.
+Give a brief description of the subject, but don’t go into a large amount of detail, since most people with vision loss have visual references for objects and characters.
 If the subject’s appearance has been altered in some way, make sure to note that, like if the dog is a shiba inu with a bow on its head or if SpongeBob has a blurry background around him.

 Explain what the subject is doing